techidaily/site-win11/source/_posts/the-best-file-sharing-software-on-windows-os.md

  uTorrent is known for its speed and efficiency, allowing users to download files quickly with minimal effect on their system resources.
 It offers several customization options, such as scheduled downloads and remote access.
 It also provides encryption on incoming and outgoing traffic to protect users.

  This torrent client offers a built-in search engine that allows users to find and download torrents without leaving the app.
-It also supports[magnet links](https://www.makeuseof.com/what-is-a-magnet-link-how-do-you-use-it/) that users can use to download files without downloading a separate torrent file.
+It also supports [magnet links](https://www.makeuseof.com/what-is-a-magnet-link-how-do-you-use-it/) that users can use to download files without downloading a separate torrent file.

  uTorrent has faced controversy due to bundled software and ads in its client app, which may be frustrating for users that want to download torrents without installing additional software.
 These issues can be resolved by upgrading to the Pro version of this software.